Vishnu275Hulk/cse15l-lab-reports/LabReport1.md

 ![Image](Screenshot7.png)

 ## 4. Try Running Some Commands
   * Try running `$ ls -lat`.
-It lists out the contents in your current working directory.
+It lists out the contents in your current working directory of the remote shell.

 ![Image](Screenshot8.png)